MickMarch/mechacar_statistical_analysis/README.md

 ### Purpose

-The purpose of this project is to use `R` to do some statistical analysis.
+The purpose of this project is to use `R` to do some statistical analysis on sample data from MechaCars.
+The focus will be on:

+- MPG analysis.
+This will be to determine if there are any other variables which provide a non-random amount of variance to MPG.
+- Suspension coil manufacturing requirements analysis.
+This will be to determine if the manufacturing process

 ## Results